-FETCH FROM SYSTEM MEMORY.
+FETCH FROM B 6500 MEMORY.

-The fetch time for instruction-L is: 3 units + system memory read access time; fetch time for instruction-R is: 4 units + system memory read access time.
+Fetch time for instruction-L: 3 units + B 6500 memory read access time.

+Fetch time for instruction-R: 4 units + B 6500 memory read access time.

-The probable B 6700 memory read access time via the Multiplexor, if no DCP data access is in process, ranges from a minimum of 5 units (Multiplexor Clock) to a typical of 8 units.
+Probable B 6500 memory read access time via the Multiplexor, if no DCP data access is in process:

+Minimum: 5 units (Multiplexor clock)

+Typical: 8 units

-When system access control is free, the relative address in the IA registers is added to IBA in Scratchpad Memory word 0, and the sum is transferred to the system address register.
-A system memory read request is set with program execution inhibited in the DCP until the instruction word is obtained.
+When B 6500 access control is free, the relative address in the IA registers is added to IBA in Scratchpad Memory word 0, and the sum is transferred to the B 6500 address register.
+A B 6500 memory read request is set with program execution inhibited in the DCP until the instruction word is obtained.
 When the instruction word is received, it is transferred directly to the Instruction register and is executed.
 The instruction word is parity checked immediately after the fetch.
 Execution of instruction-R is delayed by 1 unit.
 See fault interrupts for parity error or for fetch error.